digitec-io/kd-course-player-client/README.md

 #### Angular Users

 You can access the Client API via the `coursePlayer` service.
-This service can be inject into your controllers, directives, components, etc.
+This service can be injected into your controllers, directives, components, etc.

-#### Environment detection
+#### Environment Detection

 The Client API will auto-detect if it is in the **KD Course Player** environment.
 If detection comes back false, the Client API will fallback to a `sessionStorage` persistence driver.
 This allows you to test your course outside of the  **KD Course Player** environment.
 All data will be stored in your browser's sessionStorage [[MDN: sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)].
-If you have debug mode enabled, the player will announce the connected driver in the browser console.
+If you have [debug mode](#debug-mode) enabled, the player will announce the connected driver in the browser console.

 #### Examples